 6500px wide.
 What?
 Not nearly enough.
 I compared my sad little export to what I could see by zooming and panning around in Mischief.
 It looked like I’d broken it again, except this time I started to get a bit nervous.
 I’d just spent countless hours of my precious life painting an infinite vector world inside a tiny little box, and now I had no way to get it out of there!
 I’d created an image that simply couldn’t be exported.

 So of course, desperate, I started doing this:

 I made 18 narrow slices as big as I possibly could, and then stuck them all back together in Photoshop.
 The final size I managed was 22614px wide.
 Much better!

 I wanted to let people pan and zoom around the image similar to the way I did creating it.
 I figured Figma had a really nice embeddable canvas — but I discovered all images are resized to 4096px on the longest side upon upload.
 This is no problem though if you just upload it in 24 pieces ...

 You can take a look at the final work below.
 It takes a while to load the finer detail after zooming right in— but it’s well worth the wait!

 Zooming and panning the embedded Figma document doesn’t work beautifully on mobile, so I recommend viewing on desktop for the best experience.

 By breaking it repeatedly, I got a good feel for the boundaries of what Mischief was capable of in its current state.
 Of course, I also experienced the pain of remembering what it feels like to get completely carried away in excitement and loose hours of unrepeatable work to a sudden application crash, but we won’t dwell on this point.
 The point is ultimately it gave me a small taste of how an experience (2D or 3D) without these limitations could feel.
 Like a window to another universe — an endless creative sandbox for us to explore.

-You can find a little bit more about me over on my website - mattfannin.nz
+You can find out a bit more about me over at my website here - mattfannin.nz